kwokyto/resume/personal_projects/personal_projects.md

 A platform created based on loneliness in university, especially for freshman during the COVID19 pandemic.

 This Telegram bot serves as a safe space for USP students to anonymously meet new friends on a private chat.
-In addition, with mental health as the primary focus of Love, USP, this bot serves as an avenue for students to share their struggles in school and life on a personal and secret basis.This was coded in Python.
+In addition, with mental health as the primary focus of Love, USP, this bot serves as an avenue for students to share their struggles in school and life on a personal and secret basis.
+This was coded in Python.

 Links: [GitHub Pages](https://kwokyto.github.io/befriender-telegram-bot/) \| [Telegram Bot](https://telegram.me/anonchatbetabot)